Traffic Mirroring

 What traffic mirroring is

-Mirror does not affect production.
-The original response goes back to the user; the mirror's response is captured but not returned.
+- No production impact.
+Original response returns to the user; mirror's response is captured but not returned.

-Used for: pre-prod load testing with real traffic, security inspection, ML inference comparison, schema migration validation.
+- Common workloads.
+Pre-prod load testing, security inspection, ML inference comparison, schema migration validation.

 AWS Traffic Mirroring

-Targets are typically NLB or a fleet of inspection instances.
-Each captures, processes, optionally reassembles into HTTP for analysis.
+- Targets.
+NLB or fleet of inspection instances; each captures, processes, optionally reassembles into HTTP for application-level analysis.

 Application-level mirroring